 - Before each call for projects, MPO staff will review funding received by all agencies over the previous four years. - Beginning in FY24, if an agency has not received funding in the previous four years, they will receive an extra 10 points on the rubric for projects they submit in that cycle.
-These points may be added to a single project or divided for multiple projects at the discretion of MPO staff.
+These points may be added to a single project or divided for multiple projects.